-Term work will consist of tests, quizzes, projects and/or assignments.
+Term work will consist of the Math Fair worth 15% and a combination of tests, quizzes and/or assignments.
 While the weighting of individual tests, etc. is at the discretion of the instructor, no single test will exceed 25% of the final total.
 The weight of tests, quizzes and assignments will be announced in class in advance.
-The use of a calculator may be restricted on tests and exams.